Great American Heroes

 While Americans usually look to our elected leaders as American heroes, and our mainstream media is bent on going beyond simply reporting to actually creating controversy and economic fear, ordinary men and women working in our nation to protect us or move our products via the air, waterways or highways, are the real heroes we can be proud of.
 Sully Sullenberger, who thought he was just doing his job and shied away from the publicity, is someone who made a real difference in dark times for all of us.
 And on his heels, comes Richard Phillips.
 Think of your friends and neighbors who are making a difference too, and remember them next time the media oversteps its bounds in hyperbole, personal attacks and partisan subterfuge.

-Rob Hartwell serves on the Board of the Thomas Jefferson Institute for Public Policy, is a former Congressional Chief of Staff, Virginia Commissioner on the Interstate Commission on the Potomac River and President of Hartwell Capitol Consulting LLC, a business development, lobbying and capital access firm located in Woodbridge, VA.
+Rob Hartwell serves on the Board of the Thomas Jefferson Institute for Public Policy, is a former Congressional Chief of Staff, former Virginia Commissioner on the Interstate Commission on the Potomac River and President of Hartwell Capitol Consulting LLC, a business development, lobbying and capital access firm located in Woodbridge, VA.